downinglab/mpath/README.md

 | 8      | pearson_r             | pearson rho                                               | float |
 | 9      | pearson_p             | pearson p value                                           | float |

+Note: Not all read-level metrics need to be used for the PCA.
+Different combinations of read-level metrics may yield greater separation between nascent and mature reads.

 ## MATLAB PCA Code Instructions

 After generation of longread_metrics.py output CSVs, the files may be used in NascMatur_PCA_scatterhistogram.m for PCA and visualization.